-All pets must have an original Rabies Certificate signed by your vet.
-The rabies vaccine must be at least 21 days old at the time of the final health exam.
+- All pets must have an original Rabies Certificate signed by the vet.
+During the final health exam, the Rabies vaccine must be at least 21 days old.

 Further details regarding the rabies vaccine:

-- Pets may travel to France with a current one year vaccine (also known as a “primary” vaccine).
+- Pets may be transported to France with a current one-year vaccine (also known as a “primary” vaccine).

-- Pets may travel to France with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).
+- Pets may be transported to France with a 3-year vaccine administered less than a year ago (otherwise, it may be considered a booster).

-Dogs: Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP) and Bordetella.
+- Moving to France with dogs: Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP), and Bordetella.